 Qualcomm collects royalty income on the substantial majority of 3G and 4G handsets sold, as it holds virtually all essential patents used in these networks.

 Qualcomm is the clear market leader in wireless chips, with a dominant share in 4G LTE chipsets and design wins into virtually every premium handset on the market today.

 Qualcomm's Snapdragon chips, which include both the processor needed to run a phone's operating system and baseband functionality needed to connect the phone to wireless networks, have unmatched integration today.
 Read more

 We view Qualcomm as a well-run organization and good stewards of shareholder capital.
 Steve Mollenkopf took over the CEO role in March after more than 20 years with the company, proving himself as a capable leader during his tenure running Qualcomm's Read more

 Qualcomm develops and licenses wireless technology and manufactures semiconductors for mobile phones.
-The company's key patents revolve around CDMA technology, a standard Read more
+The company's key patents revolve around CDMA and OFDMA technologies, Read more